 Soil Permeability Testing:

-Design of various detention and retention basins requires knowledge of a particular site’s soil permeability.
+Design of various detention and stormwater basins requires knowledge of a particular site’s soil permeability.
 ACER provides this information to the Design Engineer through the implementation of a subsurface soil investigation and/or a laboratory testing program.
-The subsurface investigation typically involves performing percolation tests in accordance with state regulations, such as N.J.A.C.
+The subsurface investigation typically involves performing soil infiltration testing or soil percolation testing in accordance with state regulations, such as N.J.A.C.
 7:9A and the Pennsylvania Code.
 ACER also collects subsurface soil samples for laboratory permeability testing.
 The results of both the on-site and laboratory testing are presented to the client and Design Engineer.

 FEATURED PROJECT PROFILE:

 ACER provided soil permeability testing for proposed stormwater retention basins associated with the redevelopment of a vacant lot in the City of Camden.
 In accordance with N.J.A.C.
 7:9A, utilizing the procedures outlined in...